-- Inspection: pupil size and symmetry; screening test ask if they can see your whole face - Acuity: Ask them to cover one eye with their palm to test each eye in turn. - o Distant vision: use Snellen chart (reading is 'distance/smallest font size read' e.g. 6/9) - Near vision: read a line of a letter/magazine - o Colour vision: "I would also like to test colour vision using Ishihara plates" - Fields - Visual inattention: with both their eyes open focussed on you, hold your fists out laterally to each side.
+- Visual inattention: with both their eyes open focussed on you, hold your fists out laterally to each side.
 Ask them to point at the fist(s) which you are opening and closing (inattention to one side = contralateral parietal lesion). - O Visual fields: sit the patient on the same level as you 1 meter directly in front of you.
 Get them to cover one eye with their palm and close your eye on the same side (without using your palm if you can).
 Ask them to stay focussed on your open eye.
 Using a white visual fields pin, bring it in from the periphery keeping it at mid-distance between you and the patient.
 Ask them to tell you when they can see it.
 Do this in a diagonal direction in each of the 4 quadrants only.
-Test both eyes, comparing their fields with yours (mononuclear field loss = retinal damage or ipsilateral optic nerve lesion; bitemporal hemianopia = optic chiasm compression; left/right homonymous hemianopia = contralateral optic tract/radiation lesion (or occipital cortex if macular sparring)). - O Blind spots: in the way as visual fields (one eye at a time focussed on your eye), hold the red pin mid-distance between your open eyes.
-Check they can see it in the middle (central scotoma = optic nerve lesion).
+Test both eyes, comparing their fields with yours (mononuclear field loss = retinal damage or ipsilateral optic nerve lesion; bitemporal hemianopia = optic chiasm compression; left/right homonymous hemianopia = contralateral optic tract/radiation lesion (or occipital cortex if macular sparring)). - o Blind spots: in the same position as visual fields, hold the red pin mid-distance between your open eyes.
 Check they can see it as red.
 Now move it horizontally towards the periphery and get them to tell you when it "disappears".
-Map their each of their blind spots to your own (large blind spot = papilloedema).
+Map their blind spots on each eye to your own (large blind spot = papilloedema).